Nashville-Davidson, Tennessee Therapists

 Tennessee

-Overview of Mental Health Resources in Nashville, Tennessee
+Mental Health Resources in Nashville, Tennessee

 The median household income in Nashville is slightly higher than the rest of the state, at $54,000 per year.
 The city is on the rise as the per capita income has increased from just $22,000 in 2000 to almost $32,000 in 2015.

-Despite the high proportion of people in Tennessee suffering from a mental illness, many go untreated.
-There simply aren’t the resources need to treat all the people in the area who have a mental illness.
+Despite the high proportion of people in Tennessee suffering from mental illness, many go untreated.
+There simply aren’t the resources needed to treat all the people in the area who have a mental illness.
 This is why it’s so important that the people of Nashville have a one-stop place to find and secure mental health care.

 Mental Health Statistics for Nashville

 Of Tennessee’s 6.5 million people. it is estimated that 4.5% have a serious mental illness.
 This includes schizophrenia, depression, and bipolar disorders.
 Tennessee has put forth an initiative to help provide mental health services to those who need it.
-What they have found through this Mental Health Cooperative is that when people do actually seek treatment, their conditions improve.
+What they have found through this Mental Health Cooperative is that when people do seek treatment, their conditions improve.

 One concern for Tennessee is treating young people with both mental health issues and substance abuse issues.
 Studies have shown that people with untreated depression die an average of 25 years earlier than those without a mental illness.
 They also show that over 90% of people who commit suicide are suffering from a mental illness.